The Simpsons

 Ages 12+, but every child is different

-The series features sophisticated political satire, mature social commentary, and frequent irreverent humor that requires a baseline of adolescent media literacy.
-Younger children may misunderstand the show's ironic tone, while the complex themes are better suited for pre-teens and older.
+The content features sophisticated satire, complex social commentary, and adult-oriented humor that requires a baseline of cultural literacy.
+Younger viewers may miss the nuances of the show's critique on politics and media, while the mischievous behavior of characters can be inappropriate for younger children.

 Content Safety Breakdown